pmndrs/zustand/CONTRIBUTING.md

   - Switch to the `docs`-branch.
 - Now, you should have two repositories locally
 - Inside the website folder, run `npm install` and then `npm run dev`
-  - This will launch the docs site locally, that you should be able to open in the browser and see the various doc sites
+  - This will launch the website locally.
+You should be able to open and see the various documentation sites
 - One little catch here is that the docs site currently reads only from Github, not locally.
 So you can do the following (without committing it any where):
   - Inside website, open `src/data/libraries.ts`
   - Within the `Zustand` key, change `docs: 'pmndrs/zustand/main/docs`, to `docs: '[username]/zustand/[test-branch]/docs'`,